1. Can I receive television broadcast stations on my satellite system?

 5. Can I get television broadcast stations from outside of my television market (also known as “distant stations”) from my satellite company?

 A “distant station” is one that originates outside of a satellite subscriber’s local television market, which is the DMA.
-Satellite companies are permitted to offer distant stations only to subscribers who meet certain eligibility requirements (described below).
+Satellite companies are rarely permitted to offer distant stations to subscribers.

 You may need a new satellite dish, an additional (second) satellite dish and/or a new receiver box to receive HD signals.
 Satellite carriers may require a second satellite dish antenna for high definition signals as long as all the local HD signals are received on one dish.
 If you currently have two dishes, your satellite carrier may notify you that you will need to change equipment.
 If you have questions about the satellite equipment you need to receive local, distant, or high definition stations, ask your satellite carrier.